Aloe Vera is a plant found in drier climates and has been used for many years for its medicinal benefits.

 That’s why you can find Aloe Vera in our Harmonising Daily Moisture Cream to soothe away the day’s stresses and enhance hydration back into your delicate skin.

-It is also included in our Gentle Cleansing Milk to start the soothing process at the very first step of your skincare regime.
+It is also included in our Gentle Cleansing Milk to start the smoothing process at the very first step of your skincare regime.